feluxe/very-hungry-pi/README.md

 With `vhpi` you can turn your Raspberry Pi into a silent backup farm for your LAN.
 Vhpi creates [incremental](https://en.wikipedia.org/wiki/Incremental_backup) [snapshot](#snapshots) backups of available network shares (e.g. NFS, Samba) silently and automated with a minimum of disk space required.
 To get the most control over the backups vhpi takes raw rsync options for configuration.
-Vhpi writes two log files; one for debugging (debug.log) and one for a short overview of the entire progress (info.log).
+Vhpi writes two log files; one for a short overview of the entire process ([info.log](examples/log/info.log)) and one for debugging ([debug.log](examples/log/debug.log)).
-<br><br>Setup vhpi, let your Pi run 24/7 and don't care about backups no more.
+<br><br>Just setup vhpi, run your Pi 24/7 and don't care about backups no more.
 <br>
 <br>
-**All you have to do is this:**
+**These are the steps that need to be done in order to setup vhpi:**

 * create a NFS or Samba share for any directory of any computer in your LAN that you want to backup.
 (Of cause vhpi lets you create backups of your Pi's local files too)
+* Share the directories of all computer that you want to backup with your Pi.
+E.g using NFS or Samba.
+You can skip this step and the next one, if you only want to backup local dirs of your Pi.
 * use `autofs` or similar to automatically mount the shared directories with your Pi.
 * install and configure vhpi (see: [Installation & Configuration](#installation_&_setup))
 * add a cronjob to run vhpi automatically. (see: [Create a cronjob](#create_cronjob))
-* Done.
+* That's it.
 Now your Pi will automatically create new snapshots if a source computer is online and a snapshot is due.

 ## <a name="installation_&_setup"></a> Installation & Configuration

+I haven't had the time to create a .deb package for an automated setup, so for now you need to setup the script manually.
+Just follow the steps below.

 #### Get vhpi: